MF Global suits combined in New York over customer objections

 U.S. District Judge Victor Marrero will oversee the consolidated case.

-The transfer order also noted that Manhattan federal court was the right venue because MF Global was a New York company and that the company was undergoing bankruptcy proceedings in a neighbouring courthouse.
+The transfer order also noted that Manhattan federal court was the right venue because MF Global was a New York company and that the company was underdoing bankruptcy proceedings in a neighboring courthouse.

 The transfer order combined two securities cases composed of about 20 related class action lawsuits and one case by commodities futures customers in Chicago federal court.